 Treatment Benefit is a scheme operated by the Department of Social Protection that provides dental, optical and aural services to insured workers and retired people who have the required number of PRSI contributions.

-Hearing aids may be provided by suppliers who have a contract with the Department of Social Protection.
-The Department pays half the cost of a hearing aid subject to a fixed maximum for each hearing aid every 4 years.
-It also pays half the cost of repairs to hearing aids.
+Hearing aids may be provided under the scheme by suppliers who have a contract with the Department.
+The Department contributes towards the cost of the supply or repair of hearing aids.

 - People with Hepatitis C who have a Health Amendment Act Card

-Children who are discovered to have hearing problems at the child or school health examinations are referred to the appropriate consultant for treatment.
-If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges have to be paid.
+Children who are discovered to have hearing problems at the child health service and school health service examinations are referred to the appropriate consultant for treatment.
+If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges apply.

 Medical card holders can obtain a replacement hearing aid after 2 years but if your hearing aid is damaged or broken you can get a replacement before the end of the 2-year period.